GluuFederation/docs-oxd-prod/3.1.3/sources/plugin/wordpress/index.md

 A short description of each field follows:

 1. URI of the OpenID Provider: Insert the URI of the OpenID Connect Provider here.
 If you are using Google as your OP, this will simply be `https://accounts.google.com`.
-If you are using another OP it will be something like `https://idp.example.com`
+If you are using another OP, like your own Gluu Server, it will be the hostname, e.g.  `https://idp.example.com`

 1. Custom URI after logout: Provide a URL for a landing page to redirect users after logout of the WP site, for instance `https://example.com/thank-you`.
 If you don't have a preferred logout page, we recommend simply entering your website homepage URL.
 If you leave this field blank the user will see the default logout page presented by WordPress

+1. Site Login URI:	Add your WordPress site login address, for instance: `https://mywebsite.com/wp-admin`

-1. oxd port: Enter the oxd-server port, which you can find in your `oxd-server/conf/oxd-conf.json` file
+1. oxd port / https: Enter either the oxd-server port.
+It will typically be `8443`.
+You can find your port in the `oxd-server/conf/oxd-conf.json` file.
+If you are using the `https-extension`, enter your address e.g. `https://oxd-server.mysite.com/8443`

 1. Click `Register` to continue